Maxammus/Serfs/README.md

 Known issues:
 Cannot use items in your inventory to instruct serfs (Because the instructor only sees what serfs can do, and serfs cannot do things to your inventory items).

+_Thanks to Roe Bit for the inspiration and Tyoda, Arathok, Sindusk, Bdew (and probably every other modder) for publishing their work for me to peek at._